-Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig’s disease) weakens and eventually destroys the body’s motor neurons, making functions such as walking and talking very difficult.
-Paralysis quickly results.
+Amyotrophic Lateral Sclerosis (ALS), also known as Lou Gehrig’s disease, weakens and eventually destroys the body’s motor neurons, making functions such as walking and talking very difficult.
+Paralysis generally follows after diagnosis.

 While the exact cause of ALS is unknown, risk factors include aging and a family history of the disease.
-Most people who contract the disease are between the ages of 40 and 70, though younger people can also contract the disease.
+Most people who contract the disease are between the ages of 40 and 70, though younger people can also contract ALS.

-- Sporadic: The most common form in the U.S. It can affect anyone, in any part of the world.
+- Sporadic: The most common form in the U.S. 90 – 95% of all ALS cases are sporadic.

 - Familial: An inherited form of the disease.
-Only 5-10% of ALS cases in the U.S. appear to be familial.
+Only 5-10% of ALS cases in the U.S. are familial.